PerlineDemange/non-cognitive/Meta-analysis/readme.md

 Lee et al. 2018 summary statistics are available here: https://www.thessgac.org/data

-23andMe data are availabel upon request to 23andMe.
+23andMe data are available upon request to 23andMe.

 The meta-analysed was performed using METAL (http://csg.sph.umich.edu/abecasis/Metal/).
 See Methods section for more details.